Dyson V11 Torque Drive vs. Outsize

 Which of these high-end Dyson products cleans better?
 We’ll find out in this section.

-I’ve put both vacuums through a grueling series of tests on various debris types to see how they hold up.
+I’ve put both vacuums through a rigorous series of tests on various debris types to see how they perform.

 Here are the results.

-You can see how a slight uptick in airflow in the results.
-The Outsize picked up 100% in all the surface debris tests, a first of all the cordless vacuums I’ve tested.
-The combination of high airflow and excellent agitation made this possible.
+You can see how a slight uptick in airflow affects the results.
+The Outsize picked up 100% of all surface debris in the tests, a first for all the cordless vacuums I’ve tested.
+The combination of high airflow and excellent agitation enabled this.

 Though I’m not a big fan of the lack of seal behind the brush, it does the job.

-The Torque Drive also scored well in the high 90s – close to 100%.
+The Torque Drive also scored well in the high 90s, approaching 100%.

 Which is better at cleaning hard floors?

-If you look at the test results, the Outsize is better, with a 100% score, versus the 99.72% score of the Torque Drive.
+According to the test results, the Outsize achieves a better score, with a 100% rating, compared to the Torque Drive’s 99.72%.
 However, the difference is minimal, to be honest.
-One advantage of the Outsize is its wider cleaning path, which covers more ground.
+One advantage of the Outsize is its wider cleaning path, which covers a larger area.

-Regardless, I wouldn’t recommend either for such.
-The lack of padding increases the risk of scuffing surfaces, and it struggles to pick up heavy debris like sand on the first pass at the middle setting.
+Regardless, I wouldn’t recommend either for such a purpose.
+The lack of padding increases the risk of scuffing surfaces, and it struggles to pick up heavy debris, such as sand, on the first pass at the middle setting.

 While both could pick up a higher percentage of sand, it left a noticeable trail after the initial pass.